Thomas Rogers Kimball: Death and legacy

 Bust of Kimball created by John Lajba in 2019 for the Nebraska Hall of Fame.

 Kimball's success could not survive the Great Depression, which hurt him financially.
 He died a pauper in 1934.
 Upon his death, partner William L. Steele remarked that Kimball "did not...as the majority of his contemporaries did, absorb a repertoire of French tricks and come home.
 He studied architecture as building, not as merely drawings of the buildings.
 He seemed to have acquired at an early age that grasp of fundamental principles which was to keep him from being stampeded by passing fads."

-In 2019, through the advocacy of Brother William J Woeger of the Archdiocese of Omaha, Kimball was inducted as the 26th member of the Nebraska Hall of Fame.
+In 2017, through the advocacy of Brother William J Woeger of the Archdiocese of Omaha, Kimball was inducted as the 26th member of the Nebraska Hall of Fame.
 A bronze bust of his likeness was created by John Lajba and is displayed in the state capitol.

-On June 25, 2019, the Nebraska Board of Engineers and Architects awarded its first and, to date, only honorary architect license to Kimball.
+On June 25, 2019, the Nebraska Board of Engineers and Architects awarded its first and, to date, only honorary architect license to Kimball in conjunction with his Hall of Fame induction.
 The board was created on August 16, 1937, almost three years after Kimball's death, so Kimball never had the opportunity to become a licensed architect in his home state.